yogeshdnumb/prodigy/README.md

 terminal=alacritty     --> terminal for needed applications (= is used for options) launcher=rofi -d       --> launcher to use if no applications found

 mp3:       vlc         --> by Extension (: is used)
 audio/mp3: vlc         --> by mimetype
-audio/:    vlc          --> by the first part of mime type (general mime)

-x-scheme-handler/https: librewolf        --> supports urls
+audio/:    vlc         --> by the first part of mime type (general mime) x-scheme-handler/https:  librewolf        --> supports urls

 application/x-bittorent: deluge
+inode/directory:         thunar
 ```

 ## Contributing